ipilcher/rhsummit/guide.md

 Starting with the Newton release (Red Hat OpenStack Platform 10), OpenStack supports "mutable" configuration options &dash; configuration options that can be changed without restarting a service.
-Most options are not mutable, but the ``debug`` setting was one of the primary reasons for adding this capability.
+The ``debug`` setting in ``nova.conf`` is one of the small number of configurations options that has been made mutable.
 Let's test this capability with our ``nova_scheduler`` container.

 First, verify that ``DEBUG`` messages are not being logged.